 Judging of Shepherds Crooks

-Some of you might have seen “Country File” last year (2011) where the winning photo for the Country File Calendar in the judge’s selection was of the Shepherds Crooks at The Wasdale Head Show and Shepherds Meet.
+Some of you might have seen “Country File” in 2011 where the winning photo for the Country File Calendar in the judge’s selection was of the Shepherds Crooks at The Wasdale Head Show and Shepherds Meet.
 These Shepherds Crooks are a work of art and well worth taking a look at.

 - STRANDS HOTEL WILL PRESENT A TANKARD FOR BEST OVERALL EXHIBIT IN STICK/CROOK CLASSES

 Just a bit of fun really, but if you have a good beard then why not enter yourself